kristcar/Super-Mario-Themed-Map-with-Google-Map-API/README.md

-An exercise using Google Maps JavaScript API to create a custom Super Mario themed Map.
+This project built a custom styled Google map using the Google Maps JavaScript API and Google Cloud Platform.